-That is why we are here to help you understand ebook pricing strategy in overall: just keep reading, the first part of this article is for you.
+If you are interested in different ebook pricing business models, keep reading.
+The first part of this article is for you.

-If you are not a publisher, however, and “nominal revenue share” is all Greek to you, just click on the links to skip the first part, and jump to learn about international markets, Amazon KDP and tips and tricks for setting the price of your book.
+If you are a self-publisher, however, and “nominal revenue share” is all Greek to you, just click on the links to skip the first part, and jump to learn about international markets, Amazon KDP and tips and tricks for setting the price of your book.

 Ebook pricing models